department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/README.md

 # Product outline: Find VA Forms - Search & Detail Landing Pages

-This is the folder for all background, historical, discovery, and status documentation for this product.
+This is the folder for all background, historical, discovery, and status documentation for the Find a VA Form 2020 product redesign MVP.
 Refer to [State of the Product](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-va-forms-redesign/State-of-the-Product.md) for the most up-to-date information about this product.

 **Mapping of VA.gov digital products/tools to VA forms are listed here (SharePoint).
 See  tab/sheet called "VA.gov tools mapped to VA forms."**